-Born in Redhill, Surrey, Ben is a member of his club’s junior academy, took A-levels in English economics and French at Tonbridge School and has completed his first year of three at Queen Mary University of London.
+Born in Redhill, Surrey, Ben is a member of the Saracens academy, took A-levels in English economics and French at Tonbridge School and has completed his first year of three at Queen Mary University of London.
 Ben is studying for a BA in comparative literature.
 He previously attended The New Beacon School, Sevenoaks and initially played in a senior pre-season match for Saracens and A League games against Wasps and Bath.

 He swam at national level and played cricket for Kent at U14 and U15 levels.
 His brother James had a golf handicap of ten when he was only 14 years old.
-Reading and playing other sports are his hobbies and, back on the field, his top games were two victories over Wales. the first was at U16 level and the other for the U18 side at Aberavon in March last year.
-He said: "We won 27-26 with the last kick of the match and it was live on television."
+Reading and playing other sports are his hobbies.

 Ben used to play at centre before moving into the back row and his sporting idols are Tiger Woods, Bubba Watson, and Billy Vunipola.
 His best rugby-playing friends are fellow England U20 squad members Nick Isiekwe and Jack Nay, together with James Grayson and Matt Williams.
 Allianz Park, the home of Saracens, is his favourite ground.